 This Grid is aimed at helping children know what is expected of them and for staff to ensure they use a consistent approach, especially when dealing with any unwanted behaviours.
-The children are made aware of this through assemblies, circle time in class and displays around the school.
+The children are made aware of this through assemblies, PSHE in class and displays around the school.
 Staff will role model these behaviours and anyone who comes into the school should follow these guidelines.
 Expectations and consequences will be displayed in the classrooms (using age appropriate language)

-The Behaviour we expect at School

-Children should follow the Golden Rules:

-- Do be gentle

-- Do be kind and helpful

-- Do work hard

-- Do look after property

-- Do listen to people

-- Do be honest

-Children are expected to:

-- Be polite, respectful and helpful to everyone

-- Be co-operative in lessons

-- Be considerate, caring and compassionate towards others

-- Be honest and keen to learn

-- Be a positive representative of the school

-- Carry out responsibilities reliably

-- Work hard to manage conflict

-- Show good sportsmanship

-- Listen quietly and know when its ok to contribute (hands up, talk partner, lolly sticks etc)

-- Sit sensibly

-- Be prepared to 'have a go'

-- Use their initiative in appropriate ways

-- Be responsible and proactive

-- Demonstrate excellent behaviour

-- Try to remain calm and patient even when things are difficult

-- Give a quick positive response to adults' instructions
+The Behaviour we expect at Hemingbrough CP School: Rewards/Recognition Children should follow the rules: Do be gentle Do be kind and helpful Do work hard Do look after property Do listen to people Do be honest Good behaviour is predominantly recognised with praise It might also be recognised in the following ways: Team points/certificates Raffle tickets Star of the day Postcards/note home/phone call home Children are expected to: Be polite, respectful and helpful to everyone Be co-operative in lessons Be considerate, caring and compassionate towards others Be honest and keen to learn Be a positive representative of the school Carry out responsibilities reliably Work hard to manage conflict Show good sportsmanship Listen quietly and know when its ok to contribute (hands up, talk partner, lolly sticks etc) Sit sensibly Be prepared to 'have a go' Use their initiative in appropriate ways Be responsible and proactive Demonstrate excellent behaviour We aim for consistency across year groups where possible/appropriate.
+Some class rewards are earned over a period of time.
+However, once any reward has been given it will not be taken back.
+Try to remain calm and patient even when things are difficult Give a quick positive response to adults' instructions